-The foundational belief in Islam is that Allāh is all-knowing, and He is aware of the ultimate fate of every individual, including children.
-According to this perspective, Allāh knows the actions that children would have taken had they been allowed to live to adulthood.
-Since children, through no fault of their own, do not reach the age of accountability, Allāh's wisdom determines their final abode in the hereafter.
+The starting point is that Allāh is all-knowing, and is aware of the final fate of every individual, including children.
+On this view, Allāh knows what actions a child would have taken had he or she lived to adulthood.
+Since the child, through no fault of their own, did not reach the age of accountability, the matter rests on Allāh's wisdom, which determines their abode in the hereafter.

-Some scholars have taken this to mean that children, especially those born to non-Muslim parents, will follow the religion of their fathers.
+Some scholars take this to mean that children, especially those born to non-Muslim parents, follow the religion of their fathers.

-Another opinion is that children who die before reaching maturity will reside in barzakh, a realm between Jannah (paradise) and Jahannam (hell).
-This view is based on the notion that children do not possess good deeds to be admitted into paradise, nor do they have sinful actions that would warrant their punishment in hell.
-Therefore, they exist in a state of neutrality in the afterlife, awaiting Allāh's judgment.
+A second view holds that children who die before reaching maturity reside in barzakh, the realm between Jannah (paradise) and Jahannam (hell).
+The reasoning is that children possess no good deeds for which they might be admitted to paradise, nor any sinful actions that would warrant punishment in hell; they exist therefore in a state of neutrality in the afterlife, awaiting Allāh's judgement.

-A different opinion, held by Thumāmah ibn Ashras, asserts that children who pass away will become dust in the hereafter.
+A different view, held by Thumāmah ibn Ashras, holds that children who pass away will become dust in the hereafter.

-Another perspective is that children will be tested in the hereafter.
-This test, according to some scholars, would determine whether they enter Jannah or Jahannam.
-The children who pass the test would be rewarded with paradise, while those who fail would be sent to hell.
+A further view holds that children will be tested in the hereafter.
+The test, as some scholars describe it, would determine whether they enter Jannah or Jahannam: those who pass would be rewarded with paradise, those who fail sent to hell.

-ʿIyāḍ ibn Aḥmad held the view that children of non-believers (or mushrikīn) would be sent to Jahannam.
+ʿIyāḍ ibn Aḥmad held that the children of non-believers, or mushrikīn, would be sent to Jahannam.

 A biographical sketch of Imām al-Bukhārī: his lineage, character, scholarly competence, teachers, students, madhhab, writings, and death.